awslabs/aws-sdk-swift/reference/0.x/AWSAppStream/AppStreamClient.md

 ### `listTagsForResource(input:completion:)`

 Retrieves a list of all tags for the specified AppStream 2.0 resource.
 You can tag AppStream 2.0 image builders, images, fleets, and stacks.
-For more information about tags, see <a href="https:​//docs.aws.amazon.com/appstream2/latest/developerguide/tagging-basic.html">Tagging Your Resources in the Amazon AppStream 2.0 Administration Guide.
+For more information about tags, see [Tagging Your Resources](https://docs.aws.amazon.com/appstream2/latest/developerguide/tagging-basic.html) in the Amazon AppStream 2.0 Administration Guide.

 ``` swift
 public func listTagsForResource(input: ListTagsForResourceInput, completion: @escaping (ClientRuntime.SdkResult<ListTagsForResourceOutputResponse, ListTagsForResourceOutputError>) -> Void)